vangroan/pl0/README.md

 - Procedures do not have call arguments, and there are no functions.
   Arguments are passed to calls via global variables.
-- Interestingly according to the grammar a *block* only contains one statement.
+- According to the grammar a *block* only contains one statement.
   It can't have none, or more than one.
 The `begin..end` sections are statements.
 - A program is ended with by a period `.` and not necessarily `end.`.
   The `end` is part of the `begin..end` statement.
+- Semicolons don't end statements, but act as a separator between statements in a `begin..end` statement.
+A final semicolon isn't allowed before `end`.

 # Licence